mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 which are already present on a device, stored as a part of the current root file system.
 The default location is `/etc/mender/scripts`.

-* **Artifact scripts**: These scripts are added as a part of an update to the Artifact.
+* **Artifact scripts**: Are part of an update.
 Scripts can thereby customize actions of the Mender state machine, as described [above](#The Mender client states supporting state-script customization) during an update installation.
   Artifact scripts are easy to distinguish from root file system scripts, as they are prefixed with `Artifact`.

-Both `root file system` and `Artifact` scripts are needed, as they serve different use-cases.
+`Root file system` and `Artifact` scripts serve different use-cases.
 Since Mender allows some scripts to run prior to the download of the Artifact and as such, these are not run from the Artifact which contains them.
-This means that scripts with the names `Idle`, `Sync` or `Download`, are installed on the root file system permanently after an update.
+This means that scripts with the names `Idle`, `Sync` or `Download`, get installed on the root file system permanently after an update.
 Scripts starting with the name `Artifact`, are only run during an update, and are since deleted.
 An example of a `root file system script` use-case is disabling network connectivity upon entering `Idle`, and re-enabling it upon leaving `Idle`.
 This distinction is important to remember, as when deploying a new update all scripts that run up to - and not including - the `ArtifactInstall` state are from the previous Artifact installation - not the new one.

 ## Transitions and ordering